Brian-Pho/CR4-DL/content/posts/textbooks/psychology-applied-to-modern-life/index.md

 - Lowballing is a surprisingly effective strategy to get someone to commit.
 - *Reciprocity principle*: the rule that one should pay back in kind what one receives from others.
 - E.g. Charities frequently make use of this principle.
-- *Door-in-the-face (DITF) technique*: making a large request that is likely to be turned down in order to increase the chances that people will agree to a smaller request later.
+- *Door-in-the-face (DITF) technique*: making a large request that is likely to be turned down to increase the chances that people will agree to a smaller request later.
 - E.g. Starting with a high priced car but then trying to sell a lower priced car.
 - DITF only works if there’s no delay between the two requests.
 - Advertisers often try to artificially create scarcity to make their products seem more desirable.